stereolabs/zed-hub-examples/tutorials/tutorial_07_mqtt_publisher/README.md

 ## Code overview

 First the app must be **Init**.
-It allows to connect the app to the local brocker.
+It allows to connect the app to the local broker.

 ```c++
     //Init sl_iot